|

 Sentry dogs assigned to the Army's 981st Sentry Dog Company

-were used in the area but Air Force dogs were never assigned to Qui
+were used in the area but to my knowledge Air Force dogs were never assigned to Qui

 Nhon.